vdbergh/vtjson/README.md

     ```
     This is how internally the `union` and `regex` schemas are implemented.
   - A Python type.
 In that case validation is simply done by checking membership.
   - A `list` or a `tuple`.
-Validation is done recursively.
+Validation is done for each of the entries.
   - A dictionary.
-Validation is done recursively for the items.
+Validation is done for the each of the items.
   - An arbitrary Python object.
 Validation is done by checking equality of the schema and the object.